 Access factsheets providing information on employment law issues for Ireland

-It’s very important that HR practitioners with responsibility for employees in Northern Ireland are aware of the employment law differences from the rest of the UK (Great Britain, made up of England, Wales and Scotland).
+People professionals with responsibility for employees in Northern Ireland must be aware of the employment law differences from the rest of the UK (Great Britain, made up of England, Wales and Scotland).
 While in practical terms most employees’ employment rights will be the same in Northern Ireland as in Great Britain, the legal references in employment contracts may be different due to Northern Ireland-specific legislation.
 Since devolution of employment law powers to the Northern Ireland Assembly, we have seen a distinct divergence between employment laws in Northern Ireland and those in Great Britain.
-However, since the suspension of the Northern Ireland Assembly in January 2017, there have been very few legislative changes.
+However, since the Northern Ireland Assembly reopened in January after almost three years of suspension, there have been very few legislative changes.

 This factsheet for CIPD members provides an introductory overview of the key differences and important areas of employment law.
 It covers discrimination and promotion of equality, dispute resolution, tribunals and compromise agreements, TUPE, redundancy, working time and holidays, and data protection, as well as other areas.
 It provides a comparison of the principal Northern Ireland and Great Britain employment laws, and lists codes of practice that apply in Northern Ireland.